Raymo111/oneplus-7t-root/README.md

 2. Head over to `Settings` > `System update` and tap on the cog icon on the top right corner.
 3. Click on ‘Local upgrade‘ and select the OTA .zip file needed for installing the update.
 Once selected, tap `Install`.
 The update will take a few minutes to install. **Do NOT reboot** yet.
 5. Open Magisk Manager and repeat step 21, but this time select the `Install to Inactive Slot (After OTA)` instead.
 Root should be preserved the OTA update should be installed.
 Note that you only need to flash one of the A/B on each OTA update, and root will persist even after reboots.

+## Notes
+I've confirmed that major OOS updates (like 10->11) *DO* work with this method (keep root without losing data).
+However, it is still your responsibility to backup your data!